What are folder permissions?

 In addition, you can only delete folders when you have manage permissions.
 Deleting a folder automatically deletes all of its subfolders.
 This means that if you have manage permissions for a folder but do not have manage permissions for a subfolder, you will be unable to delete either folder.

-Folder permissions are available on all matters created after April 2, 2018.
+Folder permissions are available on all databases created after April 2, 2018.

 Have any questions?
 Please contact firstname.lastname@example.org